-If your local shop isn’t yet open, we would be really grateful if you can keep hold of your donations for now.
-Hopefully we’ll be able to open more of our shops in due course – keep an eye on our website for details of when your local shop will reopen.
+If your local shop isn’t yet open, we would be really grateful if you can keep hold of your donations for now–- keep an eye on our website for details of when your local shop will reopen.

-How will you protect customers, volunteers and staff on the shop floor?
+How are you protecting customers, volunteers and staff on the shop floor?

 The health and wellbeing of everyone who enters our shops is our primary priority.
-As well as limits to the number of people able to enter our shops at any one time, measures will include screens at tills, hand sanitiser stations and directional signs to help ensure social distancing, similar to that already found in supermarkets.
+As well as limiting the number of people entering our shops at any one time, we’re also installing screens at tills, hand sanitiser stations at entrances and directional signs to help ensure social distancing, similar to those already found in other shops.

-All donated goods will be quarantined for a minimum of 72 hours before being processed by our team, who will have PPE provided.
-This process includes steaming of all clothing and cleaning of all hard surfaces of other items.
+All donated goods are quarantined for a minimum of 72 hours before being processed by our team, who have PPE provided.
+This process includes steaming of all clothing and cleaning hard surfaces of other items.
 On the shop floor we ask customers to avoid handling goods unless they are considering purchasing.
-There will also be ‘touch tables’ to leave items that have been touched but not purchased.
-These will be quarantined for a minimum of 72 hours.
+There are ‘touch tables’ to leave items that have been touched but not purchased.
+These goods are quarantined for a minimum of 72 hours.

 Can I try clothes on?

-Not at the moment.
-But if you buy something and it’s not right once you get home, we will of course be able to give you a full refund if you return it within 28 days of purchase.
+Our changing rooms remain closed at the moment.
+But, if you buy something and it’s not right once you get home, we will of course be able to give you a full refund if you return it within 28 days of purchase along with your receipt.

 Do I need to wear a face covering?